Hank Adams: Activism

 Adams joined the National Indian Youth Council (NIYC) in 1963.
 While serving as Special Projects Director from 1963 to 1967, he met actor Marlon Brando, who later became involved in the Native American rights movement and supported protesters at several events.
 Adams organized a protest march for March 3, 1964 on Washington's capital Olympia, to call attention to the state's attempt to limit Indian treaty fishing rights.
 More than 1,000 Native Americans and supporters attended the event.
 He invited Brando to the event, whose visit garnered national media attention.

-The day before, a "fish-in" protest in Washington state was organized at Franks Landing, the first of a series of civil disobedience actions Native Americans modeled on the sit-ins of the African American civil rights movement.
+The day before the march, a "fish-in" protest in Washington state was organized at Franks Landing, the first of a series of civil disobedience actions Native Americans modeled on the sit-ins of the African American civil rights movement.
 Brando was arrested at the "fish-in" and was swiftly released.

 In 1964 and 1965, Adams was active as the research secretary for the National Congress of American Indians.
 In April 1964, he refused to be inducted into the military unless traditional Indian treaty rights were honored by the federal government.
 Although his rebellion attracted media attention, he later served a two-year term in the Army from 1965 to 1967.

 In 1968 Adams became the leader of the Survival of American Indians Association (SAIA).
 This collection of 200 members was concerned with protecting traditional Indian fishing rights, which were under pressure from sports and commercial fishermen and local governments.
 Native Americans asserted that their rights to fish superseded state regulations.
 Near the end of 1968, Adams became directly involved in the struggle and fought against state fishing regulation of Native Americans on the Nisqually River in Washington.
 This had been traditional Nisqually territory before the tribe ceded it to the United States.
 Adams was arrested several times for protest actions between 1968 and 1971.
 In 1971, he was shot in the stomach at point-blank range by a gunman during the Northwest Fish Wars.
 Sports fishermen were irate that Native Americans were challenging their fishing.